DSVAE: Interpretable Disentangled Representation for Synthetic Speech Detection: Proposed Method

 \subsection{Overall Approach}

-The \methodname~ architecture is generally based on the autoencoder network proposed in~\cite{wacv_disentangled_2022, eccv_disentagled_2020} for face anti-spoofing.
-We modified this network by introducing stochastic variational inference and learning as proposed in ~\cite{vae_first_paper_2013}.
-This changes the autoencoder proposed in \cite{wacv_disentangled_2022, eccv_disentagled_2020} into a variational autoencoder.
 An autoencoder maps an input data point to a representation vector.
-A variational autoencoder maps input to a distribution from which the datapoint could have been generated~\cite{vae_first_paper_2013}.
+A variational autoencoder maps input to a distribution from which the data point could have been generated~\cite{vae_first_paper_2013}.
+Wang~\etal and Zhang~\etal used autoencoder network for face anti-spoofing~\cite{wacv_disentangled_2022, eccv_disentagled_2020}.
+We modified their autoencoder architecture, added stochastic variational inference and learning ~\cite{vae_first_paper_2013}, and optimized the obtained variational autoencoder for processing spectrograms.
+Contrary to face images, spectrograms are 2-D single channel inputs and require different number of layers, kernel size, and dimension of representation vector.
+The architecture of our optimized variational autoencoder can be found in our code.

-Contrary to the autoencoders proposed for face anti-spoofing in ~\cite{wacv_disentangled_2022, eccv_disentagled_2020} which process three channel face images, the input to the \methodname~ is the 2-D single channel spectrogram obtained from the speech signal.
 Given a time domain speech signal $\Vec{x}$, we compute the magnitude of its Short Time Fourier Transform (STFT) using a Hanning window of size 25 ms with a shift of 10 ms to obtain the spectrogram~\cite{rs2010}.
 We used these parameters following previous methods which use spectrogram for general audio classification and speech forensics tasks~\cite{koutini_2021, msm_mae_niizumi}.
-We convert the frequency axis of the spectrogam from the Hertz scale to the mel-scale~\cite{mel}.
+We convert the frequency axis of the spectrogram from the Hertz scale to the mel-scale~\cite{mel}.
 The mel-scale correlates better with the human auditory system as compared to the Hertz scale~\cite{mel}.
 The conversion between the Hertz frequency scale $f_\text{Hz}$ and the mel frequency scale $f_\text{mel}$~\cite{mel} is obtained by

 We represent the mel-scale spectrogram by $\Vec{X}$.
 Our claim is that the mel-spectrogram $\Vec{X}$ can be decomposed into two parts that contain complementary pieces of information about the speech signal.
 The first type of information is general speech information which is common in both bona fide and synthetic speech signals.
 We denote this by $\Vec{F}_\text{G}$ (see ~\cref{fig:stage1} and ~\cref{fig:stage2}) and refer to it as the general speech representation.
 The second type of information discriminates bona fide speech from synthetic speech.
 We denote it by $\Vec{F}_\text{D}$ (see ~\cref{fig:stage2}) and refer to it as the disentangled representation.
 The disentangled representation discriminates w.r.t whether the speech signal is bona fide or synthetic.